Māori Business Identifier

 He Pākihi Māori koe?

-A brief introduction to the Maori Business Identifier initiative.
+A brief introduction to the Māori Business Identifier initiative (February 2022)

-Businesses can now identify as a Māori business on the NZBN Register.
-The use of the new Māori Business Identifier will also lead to a better understanding of the role Māori businesses play in the New Zealand economy.
+Businesses can choose to identify as a Māori business on the NZBN Register.
+The MBI helps improve understanding of the important role Māori businesses play in Aotearoa New Zealand’s economy.

 How to identify your business as Māori

-You need authority over your NZBN to provide this information - find out more about authority.
-If you’re a sole trader, partnership or trust and don’t have an NZBN, you can apply for an NZBN on our website
+If you’re a sole trader, partnership or trust and don’t yet have an NZBN, you can apply for an NZBN on our website

-Māori business information privacy settings
+Privacy settings for Māori business information

 Back to top